 GOV.UK Notify is provided by the Government Digital Service (GDS) which is part of the Cabinet Office.

 Organisations sending notifications using GOV.UK Notify are the data controller and Cabinet Office is the data processor.
 The data controller must tell you about what they are doing with your personal data.

 For the credentials used to access GOV.UK Notify, Cabinet Office is the data controller.

 For more information see the Information Commissioner’s Office (ICO) Data Protection Public Register.
 The Cabinet Office registration number is: Z7414053

 What data we collect from you

-The personal data we collect from public sector employees that create a GOV.UK Notify account will include:
+The personal data we collect from public sector employees that create a GOV.UK Notify account includes:

 Why we need your data

-We require your personal data to ensure only legitimate users of GOV.UK Notify can use it to send notifications.
+We need your personal data to ensure that only legitimate users of GOV.UK Notify can use it to send notifications.

 What we do with your data